RedHatQE/ouia/README.md

 have the following properties:

 * A `<body>` html tag with the following attributes:
-  * A `ouia-page-type` attribute, which determines the base context of the page.
+  * A `data-ouia-page-type` attribute, which determines the base context of the page.
-     * e.g. A page listing some inventory of food items could have `food` as its `ouia-page-type` attribute.
+     * e.g. A page listing some inventory of food items could have `food` as its `data-ouia-page-type` attribute.
-  * A `ouia-page-action` attribute, which determines if the page has a controller associated with it to perform a specific action.
+  * A `data-ouia-page-action` attribute, which determines if the page has a controller associated with it to perform a specific action.
 This is **OPTIONAL** if the page does not describe a specific action, or is a single action screen displaying information only.
-     * e.g. A page providing the edit action of an inventory item could have an `edit` value for the `ouia-page-action` attribute.
-Whereas a modal about page would not need an `ouia-page-action` attribute.
+     * e.g. A page providing the edit action of an inventory item could have an `edit` value for the `data-ouia-page-action` attribute.
+Whereas a modal about page would not need an `data-ouia-page-action` attribute.
-  * A page which dynamically changes action without a page reload **MUST** correctly update the `ouia-page-type` and `ouia-page-action` attributes if the context of the page changes.
+  * A page which dynamically changes action without a page reload **MUST** correctly update the `data-ouia-page-type` and `data-ouia-page-action` attributes if the context of the page changes.
-  * An **OPTIONAL** `ouia-page-object-id` attribute, where the page is in the context of a specific instance of an object.
-E.g. A page describing a food item that is being edited, could have an `ouia-page-object-id` field of 142526.
+  * An **OPTIONAL** `data-ouia-page-object-id` attribute, where the page is in the context of a specific instance of an object.
+E.g. A page describing a food item that is being edited, could have an `data-ouia-page-object-id` field of 142526.
 * Each of the four main content areas present on the page, *Header*, *Main*, *Navigation*, *Footer*, **MUST** be embellished with the corresponding data attribute to aid in finding components within certain areas.